IsinBlockchainTeam/kbc-icp-incubator-library/src/README.md

 It uses an _Entity-Driver-Service_ model for creating a scalable and maintainable codebase.

+## Prerequisites
+- Modules `blockchain` correctly setup
+- Modules `icp` correctly setup

 ## Getting Started

-1. Follow the instructions in the `README.md` file inside the `blockchain` folder
-2. Move inside the `src` with `cd src`
+1. Move inside the `src` with `cd src`
-3. Rename the `.npmrc.template` file to `.npmrc` and fill in the missing information.
+2. Rename the `.npmrc.template` file to `.npmrc` and fill in the missing information.
 Check the [npmrc Configuration section](#npmrc-configuration) for more information
-4. Run `npm install` to install the required dependencies
+3. Run `npm install` to install the required dependencies
-5. Make sure to copy the declarations from the icp project by running `npm run get-declarations`
+4. Make sure to copy the declarations from the icp project by running `npm run get-declarations`
-6. Rename the `.env.template` file to `.env` and fill in the missing information
+5. Rename the `.env.template` file to `.env` and fill in the missing information
-7. Run `npm run build` to build the package
+6. Run `npm run build` to build the package

 ### `npmrc` Configuration